Following a series of mergers, Blake Morgan is working to expand its client base beyond the South.

 How to get a Blake Morgan training contract

-Training contract deadline (2019): 31 May 2017
+Training contract deadline (2019): 31 May 2018 (opens 1 November 2017)

 Assessment centre and interviews

-In the group interview “we want to see how people work with others,” Siobhan Clarke hints.
-“We don't want the candidates who can shout the loudest, and it's important to make sure what you say is well considered.
+In the group interview “we want to see how people work with others,” Siobhan Clarke reveals.
+“We don't just want the candidates who can shout the loudest, and it's important to make sure what you say is well considered.
 If your input is useful then you don't necessarily need to be the leader.
 Be polite, conscientious and open-minded, and do your best to adapt your style to suit other people.”

 What advice would Clarke give to aspiring Blake Morganers?
 “Try to get as much legal work experience as possible,” she responds.
-Still, as the second round of interviews demonstrates “we also want to see a passion for something other than the law, beyond the sphere of candidates' careers or academics.
+Still, as the second round of interviews demonstrates, “we also want to see a passion for something other than the law, beyond the sphere of candidates' careers or academics.
 Charity work is big here and we expect trainees to get involved in CSR, so that's a good thing to have on your CV.”